-- An independent contractor characteristically makes provision for his own insurance and retirement.
-Therefore, the provision of typical employee benefits would tend to indicate an employer-employee relationship. - Either the independent contractor or employer may insist on certain clauses (invoicing, labour law recourse, risk insurance, cancellation and damages, etc), or on compliance with certain fiscal (VAT, PAYE, etc) or labour statutes.
-The mere presence of clauses, or the fact of such compliance, though resonant of an independent contractor contract, does not necessarily mean that there is an independent contractor relationship.
+- An independent contractor characteristically makes provision for his or her own insurance and retirement.
+Therefore, the provision of typical employee benefits would tend to indicate an employer-employee relationship. - Either the independent contractor or employer may insist on certain clauses (invoicing, labour law recourse, risk insurance, cancellation and damages etc), or on compliance with certain fiscal (VAT, PAYE etc) or labour statutes.
+The mere presence of clauses, or the fact of compliance, though resonant of an independent contractor contract, does not necessarily mean that there is an independent contractor relationship.

-7.3.12 Stereo-typical expenses
+c) Stereo-typical expenses

 Like labels, the claiming as deductions of typical expenses may be intended to deceive.
-Not only should a sound legal and factual basis (business purpose) exist for the expenses claimed, but these expenses should have actually been incurred, and should be consistent with the manner in which the parties actually conduct their relationship.
+Not only should a sound legal and factual basis (business purpose) exist for the expenses claimed, but these expenses should have actually been incurred, and should be consistent with the manner in which the parties conduct their relationship.
 Just as employee status does not automatically disqualify all expenses, so too does independent contractor status not mean that all expenses should not be scrutinised.
 The provisions of the Fourth Schedule should be applied in determining whether employees' tax should be deducted but do not apply in determining whether deductions claimed are allowable or not when an assessment is raised following the receipt of an income tax return.

-The appropriate provisions of the Act (sections 11(a), (b), (d), (e), etc.) are applicable independently of the employees' tax deeming provisions of the Fourth Schedule.
-A common law independent contractor who is deemed not to be independent as a result of exclusionary paragraphs (ii)(aa) and (ii)(bb) of the definition of "remuneration" may therefore still claim expenses that would have been allowed had he/she/it not been deemed not to be independent.
-(Please refer to Circular Minute No 40/1995 in this regard.)
+The appropriate provisions of the Act (sections 11(a), (b), (d), (e) etc) are applicable independently of the employees' tax deeming provisions of the Fourth Schedule.
+A common law independent contractor who is deemed not to be independent as a result of exclusionary paragraphs (ii) of the definition of the term "remuneration" may therefore still claim expenses that would have been allowed had he/she/it not been deemed not to be independent (see also Circular Minute No. 40 of 1995).

-7.3.13 Viability on Termination
+9.3.10 Viability on Termination